The 8 Best TTRPG Sandbox Campaigns Ever Written

 Hot Springs Island (OSR systems — Jacob Hurst et al)

-What sets it apart is how the sandbox is divided between two books.
-The Dark of Hot Springs Island gives the GM a well-organized collection of material, while A Field Guide to Hot Springs Island offers players an in-world book to read, question, and use for their own goals.
+What I also appreciate is how the sandbox is divided between two books.
+The Dark of Hot Springs Island gives the GM a well-organized collection of material, while A Field Guide to Hot Springs IslandA Field Guide to Hot Springs Island offers players an in-world book to read, question, and use for their own goals.
 This approach makes curiosity the main force behind the game.
-It earns an honorable mention because it doesn’t have the long history of other entries, but as a modern exploration sandbox, it’s a remarkable accomplishment.
+It earns an honorable mention because it doesn’t have the long history of other entries, but as a modern exploration sandbox, it’s a major accomplishment.

 Forbidden Lands (Tomas Härenstam et al)

-Forbidden Lands is one of the strongest modern examples of the travel sandbox.
+Forbidden Lands is the strongest modern example of the travel sandbox.
 Set in the Ravenland, a harsh frontier newly reopened after centuries of isolation, it is built around open-ended exploration rather than an authored plot.
 There is no required sequence of events.
 Instead, the campaign grows out of movement across the map, resource pressure, discovery, and the risks that come from pushing deeper into forgotten territory.